-- Americans and others who carry credit cards without embedded chips (or whose chip-and-PIN cards don't work in Europe) can use these cards (which have chips and PINs) for the many European purchases that require such cards.
+- Americans and others who carry credit cards without embedded chips (or whose chip-and-PIN cards don't work in Europe) can use these chip-and-PIN cards for many European purchases that require such cards.
 Train ticket-vending machines in the Netherlands are an example.

 Against these you'll need to weigh the costs: